nhscc/problem-statements/2022/qoverflow/qoverflow-part-1.md

 Users can search for questions by their title, body text, creator, creation time, or some combination thereof.
-Results will appear in descending order of creation time (latest questions appear first).
+Results will appear in descending order of creation time (latest questions appear first) by default.
 Users can start a search from any view in the app.

 ## Requirement 10